 Domicile: A permanent place of residence.

-Escheat: When a person who dies without a Will and has no surviving heirs, the property reverts, or escheats to the state.
+Escheat: When a person dies without a Will and has no surviving heirs, the property reverts, or escheats to the state.

 Estate: An Estate is comprised of a person’s total assets or possessions.
-This includes personal possessions such as automobiles, clothing, jewelry, as well as cash, securities, and real property.
-The Estate assets are managed by the Fiduciary and subject to court order.
+This includes personal possessions such as automobiles, clothing, and jewelry, as well as cash, securities, and real property.
+The Estate assets are managed by the Fiduciary and subject to a court order.